What Pipe Linings Are Best for Sewer Applications?

 3. Storage – refers to the shelf life of the sewer pipe once it has shipped from the plant to a jobsite and is sitting out in the elements.

-- Ceramapure™ – currently doesn’t have a shelf-life but does suggest inspection prior to installation after long storage periods.
+- Ceramapure™ – currently publications do not indicate a shelf-life, but does suggest inspection prior to installation after long storage periods.

 4. Uses – refers to what industries the coatings can be used in.

 - Protecto 401™ – Sanitary Sewer and Light Industrial